Kaley Cuoco Goes Makeup-Free In Sweet Selfie With Husband And Beloved Dog Blueberry

 ❤️ In honor of #nationaldogday , here’s a pic of me and Norman, the day he got his freedom ride from the shelter over 10 years ago!
 Fun fact, he was originally named ‘Storm’ because someone tied him to a pole outside in the pouring rain.
 When the shelter picked him up, they named him Storm.
 I guess they thought it went with his story? ????
 I hated the name, because of his backstory , but didn’t want to confuse him by changing too much.
 Hence the name , NORM, was born! #adoptdontshop #bestdayofmylife ❤️

-Previously, The Inquisitr shared that Kaley posted another sweet photo but this time with her dog, Norman.
+Previously, The Inquisitr shared that Kaley posted another sweet photo with her other dog, Norman.
 In the cute throwback shot, Kaley and Norman posed for a photo outside.
-Little Norman stood in front of his owner, sticking out his tongue as he appeared to wear a big smile on his face.
-Just behind the pup stood Kaley who looks as proud as can be with her new pet.
+Little Norman stood in front of his owner, sticking out his tongue as he appeared to be wagging his tail.
+Just behind the pup stood Kaley with a proud smile on her face.
 In the caption of the post, she celebrated National Dog Day and adopting Norman over 10 years ago.